-For international students: The DBS check can only include background checks on your time in the UK.
-If you have been resident in the UK for less than 3 years, then a criminal record check from your home country is required in addition to the UK DBS check.
-This may be referred to as a "Certificate of Good Conduct" (CoGC), but the name varies.
+The DBS check can only include background checks on your time in the UK.
+A criminal record check from other countries in addition to the UK DBS check may be required.
+Abroad this may be referred to as a "Certificate of Good Conduct" (CoGC), but the name varies.

 To ensure a safe and professional environment for patients, you’ll also need to meet other requirements, including screening for communicable disease - read "Professional requirements" section.